Increased Risk of Mesothelioma for Dental Technicians

 If you or your loved one previously worked as a dental technician, or manufactured dental prosthetics using products containing asbestos, and have experienced signs of symptoms that may indicate mesothelioma, speak with a medical professional.
 While these symptoms are not exclusive to this disease, anyone experiencing persistent signs or adverse effects should seek medical evaluation.

-The Law Offices of Peter Angelos, P.C. has been representing individuals and families affected by mesothelioma for decades, recovering significant compensation for the victims we represent.
+Peter Angelos Law has been representing individuals and families affected by mesothelioma for decades, recovering significant compensation for the victims we represent.
 If you have been diagnosed with mesothelioma, and are in need to legal consultation or representation you can rest assured that our legal skills and abilities match our unwavering dedication to your needs.
 Contact the Mesothelioma at The Law Offices of Peter Angelos for more information.